iankerr4444/medieval-book/_site/InstallMUFI.md

 ## Working with MUFI Unicode

-1. By this point, you should already have completed a handwritten transcription of your folio.
+1. By this class, you should already have completed a handwritten transcription of your folio.
 Your goal now is to write it out as an abbreviated text using the now available (to you) unicode characters.
 Go!
 2. Post the completed file in your personal Github repository as a pdf, named "LastName-MsX-UnicodeTranscription" (where LastName is replaced by your last name, and X [of MsX] is replaced the number of your folio).